josezequeira/Android-qCON_Display_Tablet/README.md

 - Can change the languages, English, Spanish, German
 - Save data from monitor qCON

-Note: for avoid confict with the company not all the files are shared in the repository
+Note: not all the files are shared in the repository